-How to Wash Different Types of Blankets Properly
+How to Wash Blankets of Different Types Properly

 Blankets are an essential part of sleep.
 They keep us comfy and warm, especially during chilly nights.

 However, like all other bedding items, throw blankets also accumulate dirt, sweat, and dust over time.
-Washing blankets properly ensures they stay clean and fresh and prolongs their lifespan.
+Washing blankets properly, including understanding how to wash blankets, ensures they stay clean and fresh and prolongs their lifespan.

 But not all blankets are the same.
 Some blankets can be cleaned in washing machines; other synthetic fibers may be temperature-sensitive, and so on!

-We’ll cover everything you need to know about washing different types of blankets to keep your bed clean and cozy.
-Let’s get started!
+We’ll cover everything you need to know about how to wash blankets of different kinds to keep your bed clean and cozy.
+Letโs get started!

 Can Blankets Be Washed in the Washing Machine?